 "When you hear the word 'Christmas,' perhaps the very first thing you think about is having to buy gifts for all those people, and you think, 'How am I going to afford it?';" said Jamie Pomeroy, a financial advisor in Winona, Minn., and founder of Financial Gusto.

 Many Americans actually feel this way.
 Credit reporting agency Experian surveyed consumers before the 2016 holiday shopping season and found that 55 percent felt stressed about their finances during the holidays.
 Nearly half — 43 percent — of respondents revealed the extra expenses makes it hard for them to enjoy the season.

 "If just the thought of Christmas stresses you out, it might be a clear sign that you can't afford it," said Pomeroy.

 That's probably not what you want to hear.
 After all, who wants to forgo celebrating Christmas?
 But it's hard to get in a jolly mood when you're feeling anxious about all the extra bills you're racking up.

 2. You Don’t Have a Holiday Budget

 That anxiety you're feeling about the holidays might be due to the fact that you haven't taken the time to figure out how much you can afford to spend.

-“Show me someone who is stressed about Christmas, and I’ll show you someone without a budget,” said Pomeroy.
-In fact, the Experian survey found more than half of consumers have shopped for the holidays without a budget.
+"Show me someone who is stressed about Christmas, and I'll show you someone without a budget," Pomeroy said.

 However, you still have time — especially if you haven't started buying gifts yet — to calculate how much you can afford to spend.
 You might find that you have enough to pay for the holidays without relying on credit.
 But if you're going to come up short, you can pinpoint discretionary expenses to trim, such as restaurant meals, happy hours and movies at the theater.